Dr. Amir Rahnamay-Azar

 Collaboration with other campus leaders to advance a number of key programs has been an essential part of Dr. Rahnamay-Azar’s tenure.
 Improving campus access for all and enhancing the living and learning experience for students is a University priority.
 His cooperation with the Office of Community Engagement will soon lead to the University’s first-ever procurement fair, an effort to connect the University’s purchasing and procurement with women-, minority-, and veteran-owned businesses in the Syracuse and Onondaga County communities.

 Prior to his time at Syracuse, Dr. Rahnamay-Azar served as Vice President and Chief Financial Officer at Carnegie Mellon University from 2013-16, and as Senior Vice President for Administration and Finance at Georgia Institute of Technology from 2010-13.
 Before joining Georgia Tech, Dr. Rahnamay-Azar spent more than a decade working in a number of leadership and financial positions at the University of Southern California, culminating in his final role as Associate Senior Vice President for Operations.

-Rahnamay-Azar earned a doctorate in higher education management at the University of Pennsylvania, as well as an MBA and bachelor’s degree in business administration at California State University in Sacramento.
+Dr. Rahnamay-Azar earned a doctorate in higher education management at the University of Pennsylvania, as well as an MBA and bachelor’s degree in strategic management at California State University in Sacramento.